Nodrance/metal_solver/README.md

-Step 1: Install Rust and Cargo from https://www.rust-lang.org/tools/install Step 2: Download the source code and unzip it into a folder Step 3: Right click the folder, and click "Open in Terminal" Step 4: Run `cargo build --release` to compile it
-Step 5: Look in the `target/release` folder for the executable file, which should be called `metal_solver.exe`.
+Step 1: Install Rust and Cargo from https://www.rust-lang.org/tools/install Step 2: Download the source code and unzip it into a folder Step 3: Right click the folder, and click "Open in Terminal" Step 4: Run `cargo build --release -p metal_solver_ui` to compile it Step 5: Look in the `target/release` folder for the executable file, which should be called `metal_solver.exe`.
 You can move that wherever you want and run it without needing Rust or Cargo anymore.

+### Alternate: WASM version
+Step 1-3: see above
+Step 4: `cargo install wasm-binder`
+Step 5: `wasm-pack build --target web crates/wasm` Step 6: Copy crates/wasm/pkg/metal_solver_wasm_bg.wasm and metal_solver_wasm.js into src/web
+Step 7: Use a live server plugin to host index.html, or upload both index.html to a server.
+This will be a portable web version that can be hosted on a server

 ## How do I add my own transmutations or metals?
 Adding transmutations is designed to be as easy as possible.
 Just add a new entry to the `Transformation` enum, then add it to all the lists below for things like the name.
 Don't forget to increase Transformation::COUNT by 1 as well.
 Then, in solver.rs, you'll need to define how the transmutation affects each metal.
 You can look at the existing transmutations for examples of how to do this.